 - Mortgage debt is a subset of secured debt where the property is the collateral.
 Most people will pay back their mortgage over several decades.

-- Student loans can be government issued or private loans.
-They are a type of unsecured loans as there is no collateral used.
+- Student loans can be government-issued or private loans.
+They are a type of unsecured loan as there is no collateral used.

 The average household debt in Canada

 Mortgage not included, the average amount owed per person is around $20,739, which would mean that the average two-person household would have a combined debt of almost $41,500.

 If a mortgage is included in the calculation, then the average per-person debt in Canada rises to almost $75,000.

 In April 2022, Canadian household debt was $2,116 billion, which is lower than the $2,330 billion owed in 2020.
 The figures from 2020 show that mortgages formed the biggest part of household debt at $1,550 billion and $802 billion was owed in non-mortgage loans and consumer credit.